spree/spree/guides/src/content/developer/tutorials/getting_started_tutorial.md

 Feel free to explore some of the Admin Panel features that Spree has to offer and to verify that your installation is working properly.

-## Wrapping Up
+## Next steps

 If you've followed the steps described in this tutorial, you should now have a fully functional Spree application up and running.

+For starting/stopping/restarting application please refer to [Spree Starter README](https://github.com/spree/spree_starter#running-the-project).

-We recommend you should continue to [Customization section](/developer/customization/storefront.html) to learn how to modify and extend your Spree application.
+We recommend you should also continue to [Customization section](/developer/customization/storefront.html) to learn how to modify and extend your Spree application.

 To learn more about Spree internals please refer [Core section](/developer/core/orders.html).